-The proposed federal action assessed for general conformity is the portion of the originally proposed Project that involves the Corps' issuance of a CWA section 404 permit for discharges of fill material into waters of the U.S.
+The Corps is the NEPA lead agency for the proposed Project.
+The proposed federal action assessed for general conformity is the portion of the proposed Project that involves the Corps' issuance of a CWA section 404 permit for discharges of fill material into waters of the U.S.